Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Numerical experiments

-First, we examine the impact of $\gamma$ on the performance by fixing $\hat{\eta} = 0.1$, $\hat{\lambda}=0.9$, and varying $\hat{\gamma}$ between $(0,1)$.
-The result for the sequential graph algorithm and the complete graph algorithm are provided in Figure~\ref{fig1:sub1} and Figure~\ref{fig1:sub2}, respectively.
-The result suggests that both three algorithms perform better when $\hat{\gamma} = 0.5$.
+First, we examine the effect of $\gamma$ on the performance by fixing $\hat{\eta} = 0.9$, $\hat{\lambda}=0.9$, $\alpha=0.1$, and varying $\hat{\gamma}\in(0,1)$.
+The results for the complete graph and the sequential graph algorithms are provided in Figure~\ref{fig2:num_2}.
+They indicate that both algorithms perform better when $\hat{\gamma}$ is small.
+Repeating the experiment with varying $\hat{\eta}$, we observe the opposite behavior: the algorithms achieve the best performance when $\hat{\eta}$ is large.

-Second, with $\hat{\gamma} = 0.5$ and $\hat{\lambda}=0.9$ fixed, we analyze the effect of changing $\hat{\eta}$.
-The corresponding results for the sequential graph algorithm and the complete graph algorithm are shown in Figure~\ref{fig2:sub1} and Figure~\ref{fig2:sub2}.
-The experiment indicates that they achieve the best performance when $\hat{\eta}$ is small.

-Next, we investigate how the algorithms behave as $\hat{\lambda}$ varies while $\hat{\gamma} = 0.5$, $\hat{\eta}=0.1$ are set.
-Figure~\ref{fig3:sub1} and Figure~\ref{fig3:sub2} show the result for the sequential graph algorithm and the complete graph algorithm.
-The plots suggests that both three algorithms converge faster when $\hat{\lambda}$ is larger.
+Next, we investigate how the algorithms behave as $\hat{\lambda}$ varies while $\hat{\gamma} = 0.1$, $\hat{\eta}=0.9$, and $\alpha=0.1$ are fixed.
+Figure~\ref{fig4:num_4} presents the results for the complete graph and the sequential graph algorithms, showing that both algorithms converge faster when $\hat{\lambda}$ is large.
+In contrast, when varying $\alpha$ within $(0,1)$, we observe that the algorithms perform best for small values of $\alpha$.
+Similar behaviors with respect to $\hat{\gamma}$ and $\hat{\lambda}$ were also reported in \cite[Section~5.2]{ABT23}.
+These behaviors may be explained by a trade-off between aggressiveness and stability: while larger values of $\hat{\gamma}$ lead to more aggressive updates, smaller values can produce more stable and better-conditioned iterations, resulting in faster practical convergence.
+As also noted in \cite[Remark~2.8]{MT20}, the optimal convergence rate does not always occur for the largest possible stepsize.

-Now, we compare the performance of three algorithms using $\hat{\gamma}=0.5, \hat{\eta}=0.1$, and $\hat{\lambda}=0.9$.
-In Figure~\ref{fig4:sub1}, the vector $x_{true}$ is represented by red color, followed by $x_{complete}$ in blue, $x_{sequential}$ in orange, and $x_{star}$ in green.
-All three algorithms converge to the same solution which is resemble to the original vector.
-The residuals are shown in Figure~\ref{fig4:sub2} which indicates that the complete graph converges faster in terms of iteration counts compared to the others.
-However, this comes at the cost of significantly increased runtime.
-The sequential graph and star graph algorithms are slightly different at the beginning but nearly identical after that.
+Now, we compare the performance of three algorithms using $\hat{\gamma}=0.1, \hat{\eta}=0.9$, $\hat{\lambda}=0.9$, and $\alpha=0.1$.
+In Figure~\ref{fig5:sub1}, the data are represented by dots, while the solution obtained by the CVXPY solver and the complete graph algorithm are shown by red solid and green dashed lines, respectively.
+The result suggests that the complete graph solution successfully detects both regions of gains and losses and matches the solution given by the CVXPY solver mentioned above.
+The relative error shown in Figure~\ref{fig5:sub2} indicates that the complete graph converges faster in terms of iteration counts compared to the others.
+However, this comes at the cost of increased runtime.
+The sequential graph and star graph algorithms exhibit slightly different at the beginning but nearly identical after that.